temple-technology/vite-react-railway/readme.md

 - Vite + React
 - [Caddy](https://caddyserver.com/)

+## 🛠️ Development Environment Setup

+This project uses [Yarn 4+](https://yarnpkg.com/) with `node_modules` for dependency management and ESM for modules.

+### For VSCode Users
+- Standard TypeScript and module resolution will work out of the box.
+- No special configuration required.

+### For Other Editors
+- Any editor with TypeScript support will work without additional configuration.
+- Run `yarn install` after cloning.

+### Running the Project
+- `yarn install`
+- `yarn dev` (for development)
+- `yarn build` and `yarn preview` (for production)

 ## 💁‍♀️ How to use

-- Install required dependencies with `npm install`
+- Install required dependencies with `yarn install`
-- Start the server for local development `npm run dev`
+- Start the server for local development `yarn dev`

 ## ❓ Why use `Caddy` when deploying to Railway?